yunfeixie233/TextArena/textarena/envs/Coup/README.md

+## Known Issues:
+  - [ ] There is a weird bug in offline play where a single LLM will all of a sudden play an entire game and it ends before the board advances even once?
+I can't reliably recreate it or debug, so I am hoping someone else reading this can.
+I simply don't understand the base Env class logic well enough.
+  - [ ] See `QueryForReveal` TODO below.

 ## Environment Structure:

-The `CoupEnv` class is primarily understandable by first realizing that Coup can be broken down into two game phases:
+The `CoupEnv` class is primarily understandable by first breaking down the game into four game phases:

- - `PLAY`: a player plays an initial action (ex: Income, Foreign Aid, etc...)
+ - `Play`: a player plays an initial action (ex: Income, Foreign Aid, etc...)

- - `CHALLENGE`: we call on one or more players to challenge an action or call bullshit if they want (ex: Foreign Aid can be counteracted by blocking with Duke, Assassin with Contessa, etc...)
+ - `QueryForBlockOrChallenge`: if an action is blockable or challengeable, we ask players (in order) if they wish to block or challenge.
+For blockable actions like foreign aid, all players get asked.
+For targeted actions (steal/assassinate), the target gets asked first, then other players can challenge.

+ - `QueryToChallengeTheBlocker`: if someone claims to block an action, query all players if they wish to challenge that block claim.

+ - `QueryWhichToKeep`: this is a special case, if an exchange is happening, we can't skip immediately to the `Play` phase because the play phase happens once per player per turn, we must first go to an intermediate "QUERY FOR KEEP" phase which asks the player which card(s) they wish to keep

+#### `TODO` for Influence Loss: In Coup, when you lose an influence or someone successfully calls bullshit, you must choose a card to reveal. **Currently, this is not implemented** - the system automatically reveals the last card in the player's hand.
+This simplification doesn't significantly affect gameplay.
+If we wanted full fidelity, we'd add a `QueryForReveal` phase to let players choose which card to flip over.

-The logic for each phase is branched into two in the `step()` function, specifically by splitting the logic into either `_run_play_phase_step` or `_run_call_phase_step`.
-Which do pretty much what you expect.
+The logic for each phase is executed by the branch in `step()` function, which goes to one of these update methods:

-### `_run_play_phase_step(action)`:

-when a player plays an action it's either unblockable (Income or Coup), or we enter the `CHALLENGE` phase, where we prod players to counteract or calll bullshit if they so choose.

-If it's a `CHALLENGE` phase coming up next, we create a `call_phase_next_players` list with these requirements:

-  - `target_player_id` is ALWAYS first. they get to first dibs on blocking.
-  - `source_player_id` is ALWAYS last. once the challenge phase loops back to them, then the action is executed.

-### `_run_challenge_phase_step(counteraction)`

-this phase does a loop around all players, allowing each of them to either calll bullshit or pass. special exception for the target player. they get to also block the move, too.
+- `_update_action_metadata_for_play_phase()`: Handles initial actions like Income, Tax, Coup, etc.
+- `_update_action_metadata_for_query_for_block_or_challenge_phase()`: Processes block attempts and bullshit calls
+- `_update_action_metadata_for_query_to_challenge_the_blocker_phase()`: Handles challenges to block claims
+- `_update_action_metadata_for_query_which_to_keep_phase()`: Manages card selection after Exchange

 ## Actions:

 In the cheatsheet above you'll notice there are actions and counteractions.
 Actions are things like Income, Tax, Coup, Assassinate.
 Counteractions are essentially blocks to actions.

-In the code we don't disambiguate between them, they're all the same, just different cases in the `CoupAction` enum.
+In the code we don't disambiguate between them, they're all the same, just different cases in the `CoupActionType` enum:

-We also add `BULLSHIT` and `PASS` as actions.
+- **Core Actions**: Income, ForeignAid, Tax, Steal, Assassinate, Exchange, Coup
+- **Block Actions**: BlockForeignAid, BlockStealAmbassador, BlockStealCaptain, BlockAssassinate
+- **Meta Actions**: BULLSHIT (challenge a claim), PASS (decline to block/challenge), Keep (select cards after Exchange)

 ### Note on Special Ambassador Logic:

-Playing an Ambassador needs two LLM calls, or two `CoupAction`'s.
+Playing an Ambassador needs two LLM calls, or two `CoupActionType`'s.
 So the way we do it is as follows:

- - Turn 1: we are in `PLAY` phase, the player does an `Exchange` action.
-We switch to a `CHALLENGE` phase as usual, allowing players to challenge.
+ - Turn 1: Player is in `Play` phase and does an `Exchange` action.
+We switch to `QueryForBlockOrChallenge` phase, allowing players to challenge.
- - Turn N+1: all players haven't challenged, so we are back at the source player after an `Exchange` while being in `CHALLENGE` phase.
-This triggers two cards to be drawn and a special NEW turn that is UNBLOCKABLE that prompts the LLM to keep two.
-We challenge this action `Keep`.
-And it's a made up concept for this turn.
-After the player keeps, because this is unblockable, we switch back to `PLAY` at the next player in order.
+ - Turn 2: If no one challenges, the player draws 2 cards and we switch to `QueryWhichToKeep` phase.
+The player must use the `Keep` action to specify which cards to keep.
+ - After keeping cards, we return the non-kept cards to the pile, shuffle, and switch back to `Play` phase with the next player.